Causes and Effects of Desertification on People and the Environment

 Scientists have, for example, confirmed that overgrazing is the primary reason why around 70 percent of the once pasture rich Mongolian steppe is slowly overtaken by the Gobi Desert now.

 The situation in Mongolia is alarming, particularly because this land degradation has taken place just recently.
-Since 1990s, when the lack of jobs due to the breakup of the Soviet Union forced people to rear livestock as their only possibility to earn money [6].
+Since the 1990s, the lack of jobs due to the breakup of the Soviet Union forced people to rear livestock as their only possibility to earn money [6].

 Similar scenario has happened even with the Bedouins grazing their herds freely over the fragile steppe in Syria.
 For 50 years, large herds of livestock grazed over the Syrian steppe until the effects couldn’t be overlooked anymore.
 Overgrazing has become a problem that has escalated into an ecological and agricultural collapse in the country.